Judith and Her Maidservant (Artemisia Gentileschi, Detroit): Provenance

 The painting was in possession of Prince Brancaccio in 1952, where it was co-owned by Alessandro Morandotti of Rome, Italy, and Adolph Loewi of New York.
-The whereabouts o ownership before this time are unknown.
+The whereabouts of ownership before this time are unknown.
 It was then purchased by Leslie H. Green in the same year 1952 and gifted to the Detroit Institute of Arts in Michigan.

 Dating and attribution

 This painting is attributed to Artemisia due to her adoption of Caravaggesque technique and composition.
 Despite following the works of their contemporary Caravaggio, Artemisia and her father developed their own independent styles.
 The explicit nature of the artist's interpretation has led writers to believe that there is a deeper meaning behind Artemisia's Judith, drawing back to the rape trial against Agostino Tassi.
 Identification with the protagonist of the painting is also believed to be an indicator of ownership.
 The precise date of execution is up for debate, since Artemisia had been traveling around Italy at this time.

-The painting (and frame) underwent cleaning and restoration in 2020-1.
+The painting (and frame) underwent cleaning and restoration in 2020–2021.